bread is a traditional sweet desert bread, popular in the cooler fall and early

 tablespoon of flax meal mixed with 3 Tbs. water (mixed until it develops

 uniformly sticky consistency).
 That's 4 tablespoons of flax meal in

 total.
 The bread takes about 15 minutes longer to bake and is a little

 more dense but very good after a day of refrigeration.)

 In a large mixing bowl, stir together the flour, soda, salt, cinnamon,

-allspice, nutmeg and sugar (or Stevia, my preference (or if you prefer, Splenda)).
+allspice, nutmeg and sugar (or Stevia (or if you prefer, Splenda)).

 Add the eggs, water, oil and pumpkin.

 If desired, add the raisins and/or nuts.
 Mix well, either by hand or